abhimanyupallavisudhir/infonomy-server/README.md

 - [x] UI for adding API keys
 - [x] check if matchers are correctly posted -- because stuff isn't showing up in the inbox for dingdong@gmail.com
 - [x] matcher deletion, update etc.
+- [ ] recursive decision contexts should not appear on the questions list (either at /questions or at /)
+- [ ] make sure correct display for recursive info offers

 ### simplificatons made
 - [ ] `inspect_task` inspects *all* info offers -- we might want some way to select specific InfoOffers to inspect, ideally via some google ads kinda thing